untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 Aux calculations

 - `WB`: branch where to get mdeps from
-  - if version not locked
+  - if version locked
+    - RB for given version
+  - else
     - if CRB exists - CRB
     - else `develop`
-  - else RB for given version
 - `mdeps`: are taken from `WB`
 - `subComponents` extended status are calculated using `mdeps`